IP Address: Internet Protocol (IP) is a unique identifier assigned to each device connected to a computer network that uses the IP for communication.

-As explained in the section entitled “How and why we process personal data”, we may share your Usage Information combined with some of your Account Information, such as your user name and email address, with third party advertisers so that they can deliver or personalise the advertisements you see.
+As explained in the section entitled “How and why we process personal data”, we may share your Usage Information combined with some of your Account Information with third party advertisers so that they can deliver or personalise the advertisements you see.
 Such as:

 • Google Display Network (GDN)

 • Google Ads

 • Make our website work as you'd expect.